hanhanwu/Hanhan_Data_Science_Resources2/README.md

   * AWS Anomalies Detection Streaming: https://towardsdatascience.com/real-time-streaming-and-anomaly-detection-pipeline-on-aws-cbd0bef6f20e
     * It uses Robust Random Cut Forest (RRCF), it's an unsupervised learning but works similar to bagging, by calculating anomaly score in each tree and finally aggregate the scores to detect anomaly.
     * In this article, it also mentioned all the details about how this algorithm works
+  * [Amazon Ground Truth][22]
+    * To sum up, it's the extended merchanic turk, besides mechanic turk functions, it also allows you to use private group or third party vendors to help data labeling.
+Also similar to mechanic turk, if you need to collect data with customized website or app, still need to build them yourself.

 * Compute Canada & West Grid
   * How to apply for an account: https://www.computecanada.ca/research-portal/account-management/apply-for-an-account/